bobtsang28/bobtsang28.github.io/_projects/2024-12-09-i-cycled-800km-across-japan.md

 ***

-Having done quite a few bikepacking trips in Japan, I decided in the summer of 2024 to take on a solo adventure, riding 800km across Central Japan, a region close to my heart.
-Starting in Kyoto, the journey carried me from Japan’s historic capital to the remote prefecture of Fukui, a place I had long dreamed of visiting.
-Despite being one of the least populated and visited prefectures in the country, I’d seen glimpses of its stunning rural towns online and knew I had to experience them for myself.
+Having done quite a few bikepacking trips in Japan, in the summer of 2024, I embarked on a solo 800km journey across Central Japan, a region particularly close to my heart.
+Beginning in Kyoto, the ride carried me from Japan’s historic capital to the remote prefecture of Fukui, a place I had long dreamed of visiting.
+Despite being one of the least populated and visited prefectures in the country, glimpses of its stunning rural towns online convinced me I had to experience them for myself.

 <div class="gallery-box">
   <div class="gallery">